VadimEst/CNC-Simulator-Docs/docs/dev/code/tool.md

 ---
 id: tool
-title: "Class: Tool"
+title: "Tool"
-sidebar_label: "Class: Tool"
+sidebar_label: "Tool"
 ---

 :::info
-@package de.timonwei.cnc.Tools
+@package de.timonwei.cnc.tools
 :::

 The abstract class **Tool** provides the basic structure required for using tools with the CNC Simulator.
 This class can be extended to provide custom tools.